 Downloads below are available strictly for educational purposes.

 Pérez, Efrén O., and Margit Tavits.
-In press.
+2022.
 Voicing Politics: How Language Shapes Public Opinion.
 Princeton: Princeton University Press.

 Pérez, Efrén O. 2021.
 Diversity’s Child: People of Color and the Politics of Identity.
 Chicago: University of Chicago Press.

 Pérez, Efrén O., and Enya Kuo.
 2021.
 Racial Order, Racialized Responses: Interminority Politics in a Diverse Nation.
 New York: Cambridge University Press.